vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ### Times Have Changed

 The three facets of `var` that I just covered come together to create an extremely flexible variable declaration mechanism.
 While flexibility itself is not a bad thing and having only one variable instantiation keyword means a little more flexibility is necessary, `var` is simply doing too much.
-Function scope isn't a problem, but reassigning variables is so-so and should be used *only when completely unavoidable* (and when it's unavoidable, it means you probably have bigger fish to fry).
+Function scope isn't a problem, but reassigning variables is so-so and should only be used for `for` loops and times when it's completely unavoidable (and when it's unavoidable, it probably means we have bigger fish to fry).
 The same goes for declaring variables without values.
-Lastly, being allowed to use a variable whether you declared it or not is just silly.
+Lastly, being allowed to use a variable whether we declared it or not is silly.

 So, in order to address these drawbacks of `var` and save us developers from the pitfalls these "helpful" features can cause, the ES6 specification introduced two new variable keywords: `const` and `let`.

-As I said in the first paragraph, my primary goal of this post is to help you ditch `var`.
+Remember, the primary goal of this post is to show that it's time to ditch `var`.
 Times have changed and `var` doesn't make the cut.

 ### Let me explain...